tin-feather/TinFeather/posts/on-clouds-and-war-and-connecting-dots-and-silver-linings.rst

 Block chain technology is often presented as a privacy panacea these days.
-The number of band wagons |I| have seen roll by in my career engenders a certain scepticiism in me as new ones appear, but block chain may yet have its uses.
+The number of band wagons |I| have seen roll by in my career engenders a certain scepticism in me as new ones appear, but block chain may yet have its uses.
 |I| do not know enough to embrace or dismiss it entirely.
 Let's put down a
 few dots we all know and see what connections we make.